Cheesy Whole Wheat No-Knead Focaccia

 - 2 tablespoons dried oregano

-- Lightly oil fingers so the dough is easier to work with.
-Scoop out of mixing bowl, place in baking dish, and spread out (it doesn’t have to reach the corners or fit perfectly, once it rises, this will occur naturally).
+- Lightly oil your hands so the dough is easier to work with.
+Scoop the dough out of the bowl and transfer to the greased baking dish.
+Press and spread the dough out - it does not need to reach the corners perfectly as once it rises, this will naturally occur.

-- Bake until golden brown, between 35-40 minutes.
-Sprinkle lightly with kosher salt!
-Serve warm.
+- Bake until golden brown, roughly 35 to 40 minutes.
+Sprinkle lightly with flake salt, such as Maldon.
+Cut and serve warm.